r00tgate/CloudFileStorageGems/README.md

 * The software needed for this course has been downloaded and placed into Cloud-Storage-Workshop-Installers.zip for your convenience: https://workshop-cloud-storage.s3-us-west-2.amazonaws.com/Cloud-Storage-Workshop-Installers.zip

-* Download the lab files here and extract the contents to your computer (alternatively, you can download the software from the developer, however the versions may be different): https://workshop-cloud-storage.s3-us-west-2.amazonaws.com/evidence-DESKTOP-Q50SISB.zip
+* Download the lab files here and extract the contents to your computer (alternatively, you can download the software from the developer, however the versions may be different): https://workshop-cloud-storage.s3-us-west-2.amazonaws.com/evidence-DESKTOP-Q50SISB.zip (password = infected)